Error404hck/LSB/README.md

   -d DIMENSION, --dimension DIMENSION
-                        Define the search block in x (ex : 0x100) -t, --turn            Turn image in other sense
+                        Define the search block in x (ex : 0x100)

+  -t, --turn            Turn image in other sense

+  -s, --switch          Reverse the 8 bit

+  -n, --not             Change bit 1 on 0 and bit 0 on bit one

+  -j JUMP, --jump JUMP  Jump from pixel to pixel